 Last but not least, we have a somewhat broad category that encompasses some more lighthearted and playful typefaces.

 Many of these are used in poster design or advertising, where their ornamental nature can stand out.
-We’ve managed to add our own little bit of custom typography innovation to the mixture thanks to the Fontfabric Rust series with its signature handcrafted look and extensive assortment of additional features.
+We’ve managed to add our own little bit of custom typography design and innovation to the mixture thanks to the Fontfabric Rust series with its signature handcrafted look and extensive assortment of additional features.

 Examples: Cubic, Colo Pro, Cheque, Perfograma, Nexa Rust, Intro Rust, Zing Rust, Panton Rust, 36 Days